 If you want to amp them up though, mashed potato balls with cheese is killer too.
 Just dice up a bit of mozzarella, flatten it a bit and roll it back up.
 Once it is heated and bit into the middle will ooze out and surprise your family.

-Leftover Mashed Potato Balls
+Ninja Foodi Mashed Potato Balls

 When would you make these?
 I mean you aren’t constricted to after Thanksgiving, Christmas or Easter time but that is when they’re made in my home.
+They are typically made as leftover ham recipes with diced meat.

-What are potato balls made of?
+What are mashed potato balls made of?

 You need something to roll them in though as a binding agent of sorts so they don’t fall apart.
 Cornstarch slurry will dry out the very outside a bit before rolling them into Panko breadcrumbs.
 A light spray of olive oil is what is used for everything “fried” in a Cosori or other brand.